 - File Name

-Spaces or unusual characters in the filenames included in the ZIP file can cause problems when you import.
+Spaces or unusual characters in the filenames can cause problems when you import.
 We recommend that you limit filenames to contain only letters, numbers, and hyphens.

 - Relative Paths

 When you upload a ZIP file, we'll create the absolute paths for you.
 We can't pull in images or files from other folders or subfolders, so use only the filename in your code, with no location information in your link sources.

 The upload is case sensitive, so your code must match your filenames exactly.